Suvro15/Intro-To-Git/ReadME.md

 Selected files are added to the Staging area

 #Repository (using git commit -m "Commit comments")
-Where all snapshots are stored
+Where all snapshots are stored.